-1. INTRODUCTION
+1. OVERVIEW

-The model 5010 Time Code Master is a full function time code reader/generator system The model 5010 Time Code Master is available in three versions.
+The model 5010 Time Code Master is a full function time code reader/generator system.
+The model 5010 Time Code Master is available in three versions.
 The basic 5010 is a dual standard (NTSC/PAL) combination generator, high speed reader for Linear Time Code (LTC), and contains a high resolution character inserter which can be delegated to either the generator or reader.
 The model 5010-VITC adds Vertical Interval Time Code (VITC) reading and generating capabilities to the basic 5010.
-The 5010-24 is a special purpose time code generator designed to work 24 FPS time code commonly in use with the high definition 1080P/24 video format.
-The model 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-24.
+The 5010-24 is a special purpose time code generator designed to work 24 FPS time code commonly used with the high definition 1080P/24 video format.
+The model 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-VITC adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-VITC-24 adds Vertical Interval Time Code (VITC) reading and generating capabilities to the 5010-24.
 Throughout this manual, references to the 5010 apply to all versions unless otherwise indicated.